 Strengths.
 Recipe management with detailed ingredient-level costing.
 Multi-unit consolidation.
 Mobile receiving workflows.
 Vendor catalogs from major food distributors.
 Built-in supplier marketplace.

 Where it stops.
 Restaurant-only (no retail or dropship).
-Per-location pricing $239–$639+/month.
-No closed-loop AI on supplier replies.
-No team collaboration on supplier emails.
-Procurement workflow is functional but not opinionated.
+Pricing is per location.
+Supplier-reply AI and team collaboration on supplier emails are not the main product center.
+Procurement workflow is functional but not as opinionated around living POs.

 Best for.
 10+ location restaurant groups with centralized procurement, buying heavily from MarketMan-marketplace distributors.
 More: LineNow vs MarketMan.